Årstad, Bergen

 Årstad is a borough in the city of Bergen in Vestland county, Norway.
-Historically, the area was a separate municipality called Årstad until 1916, when it was merged into the city of Bergen.
+Historically, the area was part of Aarstad Municipality until 1916, when it was merged into Bergen Municipality.
 The borough has similar (but not the same) boundaries to those of the old municipality.

 The borough is located south of the city centre, and has a population of around 39,906 as of 1 January 2014. Årstad is home to Bergen's hospital, Haukeland University Hospital, as well as Norway's second largest vocational high school, Årstad videregående skole (the largest being Sandefjord videregående skole), and Brann Stadion, the stadium of the city's largest association football team, Brann.

 Name

 "This whole area of the city was part of the king's property Ålrekstad (Årstad)", according to encyclopedia Store norske leksikon.

-The municipality (originally the parish) was named after the old Årstad farm (Old Norse: Álreksstaðir), since the first Årstad Church was built there.
+The municipality (originally the parish) was named after the old Årstad farm (Álreksstaðir), since the first Årstad Church was built there.
 The first element is probably the genitive of Álrekr, the old name of the mountain Ulriken.
 The last element is staðir meaning "farm".